 The following information is true for each placement type of griddle:

-High vs Standard Output: Any commercial rated griddle will outmatch and over perform against its residential counterpart.
+High vs Standard Output: Any commercially rated griddle will outmatch and over-perform against its residential counterpart.
 But finding the right output is key in purchasing a griddle.

-High Output griddles, on the contrast, are great for continuous or “all day” cooking.
+High Output griddles, in contrast, are great for continuous or “all-day” cooking.
 Since frying will be the main cooking method used with griddling, the food created shouldn’t change much in comparison to standard output griddles.
-However, they will typically be more structurally sound (such as the plate thickness), and will use a far higher BTU rating.
+However, they will typically be more structurally sound (such as the plate thickness) and will use a far higher BTU rating.
 This means that more gas will be used and therefore a higher gas bill will be involved.

 Electric griddles are also available on today’s market.
-They are typically standard output, but may be a necessary choice for kitchens which are already equipped for gas connections, or for establishments attempting to balance their gas vs electric bill.
+They are typically standard output but maybe a necessary choice for kitchens that are already equipped for gas connections, or for establishments attempting to balance their gas vs electric bill.
 They will require the same safety precautions as any other commercial griddle, but will also provide the same dish types.

 5. Thermostatic vs Non-Thermostatic

-Thermostatic griddles, on the other hand, allow you to fluctuate in food product.
-Egg based dishes may require lower temperatures while searing steaks may require a quick scorch.
+Thermostatic griddles, on the other hand, allow you to fluctuate in food products.
+Egg-based dishes may require lower temperatures while searing steaks may require a quick scorching.
 Being able to switch dish types in a rapid way, is a large part of expanding the menu.

 Safety means ventilation and safe connections.
-The first thing to consider when purchasing a griddle, is finding the safest position to place it in the kitchen.
-While griddles may have a small footprint, they pack a mean punch and can produce large quantities of grease laden particles in the air.
+The first thing to consider when purchasing a griddle is finding the safest position to place it in the kitchen.
+While griddles may have a small footprint, they pack a mean punch and can produce large quantities of grease-laden particles in the air.
 This means that a commercial hood system is required.
-And gas powered griddles will require gas connections which have safety shut-offs and secure lines.
+And gas-powered griddles will require gas connections that have safety shut-offs and secure lines.
 There are equipment manufacturers dedicated to producing these tools, such as “gas connection kits, so be sure and check them out.